onflow/flow-playground-api/CONTRIBUTING.md

 # Contributing to the Playground

-The following is a set of guidelines for contributing to the Flow Playground Project.
+The following is a set of guidelines for contributing to the Flow Playground project.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents